 Green Power Partnership Program Overview

-Today, the Partnership currently has hundreds of Partner organizations voluntarily using billions of kilowatt-hours of green power annually.
-Read more about the Partnership's successes.
+The Partnership currently has 1,500 Partner organizations voluntarily using billions of kilowatt-hours (kWh) of green power annually.
+Select highlights:

 - Since its inception with 21 founding Partners, GPP has realized more than 11,000 percent growth in Partners' green power use; its Partners currently use enough renewable electricity to power more than 3.3 million average American homes for a year (year-end 2016 data).

 - GPP includes 81 Partners from the Fortune 500® list (representing 16 percent of all Fortune 500 Companies and 35 percent of all Fortune 100 Companies), using nearly 21 billion kWh of green power annually, which is equivalent to the electricity use of more than 1.9 million average American homes.
 (As of September 2017; https://www.epa.gov/greenpower/green-power-partnership-fortune-500r-partners-list)

 - GPP Partners have contributed significantly to the American renewable energy industry since 2001, which in 2016 supported more than 485,000 jobs in the United States.